Paul Day (table tennis)

 Paul Day is a male former international table tennis player from England.

 Table tennis career

-He represented England at three World Table Tennis Championships in the Swaythling Cup (men's team event) from 1977-1981.
+He represented England at three World Table Tennis Championships in the Swaythling Cup (men's team event) from 1977 to 1981.

 He won nine English National Table Tennis Championships titles.

 Personal life

 His parents Eric and Winnie hosted home premier division matches for the Soham team in their grounds.